AtoshDustosh/thesis-project/README.md

 id_chrom, pos_start and pos_end are all 1-based.
 And pos_start and pos_end indicate the positions on the chromosome instead of the absolute positions on the whole genome. (absolute position of a kmer = absolute offset of the chrom + kmer's position on the chrom)

 The program will load these intervals on the reference genome and then extract all variants WITHIN the interval.

 Kmers from the original ref sequence will be output first and kmers after integration with variants will be output later.

 And kmers containing bases 'N', 'M' or 'R' will be ignored.

-The format of output file is as follows. no whitespace or tab allowed.
+The format of output file is as follows.
+Whitespaces are used for "fscanf".
+This function doesn't recognize "," as a delimiter when there exists string input.

-    # [id_chrom,pos_start,pos_end,char_input,char_output]  (this is the comment line)
+    # [id_chrom pos_start pos_end char_input char_output ]  (this is the comment line)
-    [1,123212421,ACGTATATACCCAATGA,C,G]
-    [1,241241321,GGACCAGGTATATAACA,G,A]
-    ...
-    [2,532431111,AGCTAGATGATCGATGC,T,T]
+    [4 72 ACGTACGTAAGGGTCTAACCAA C G ]
+    [4 77 CGTAAGGGTCTAACCAAGTAAC C C ]
+    [4 88 AACCAAGTAACAAACAAAAAAA G T ]
+    [4 96 AACAAACAAAAAAACCCCCGGA A T ]
+    [4 102 CAAAAAAACCCCCGGATTTTAA C A ]

 id_chrom, pos_start and pos_end are all 1-based like in the input file.
 But pos_start and poss_end indicate the absolute positions on the whole genome.

 The program will try to fiter duplicated kmers from the same interval, but doesn't promise of uniqueness of every kmer.
 And the program will not consider filtering duplicated kmers among different intervals.

 - About char_input and char_output:

       reference  ...
 AAAAAAAAAAAAAAAAACCCCCCCCCCCCCCCCCGGGGGGGGGGGGG ...
       kmer_i                          CCCCCCCCCCCCCCCCC